I love new beginnings. Like, LOOOOOVVVVEEEE them.

 No matter how discouraged you may be about how things played out in 2018, leave the past in the past, don't look back and live in the present while looking forward to the future.
 Hard to do, I know.

 You can leave behind all the arguments, the lack of connection, the frustrations, the disappointments, the shattered expectations and the petty fights about spending too much.
 You can leave behind your snarky comments, sarcastic remarks and rude demeanor.

 You can become kind.
 You can become thoughtful.
 You can become patient.
 You can become well mannered.
 You can become selfless.
 You can become a better spouse.
 It's possible.
 And seeking to be a better spouse is probably one of the best ways you can live in the present, while preparing for a better future.

 Now, change doesn't happen overnight.
 We all know that.
 And we all know that New Year's Resolutions usually die after the first two weeks of January, but not if you are SMART about your goals.
 I mean goal.
 My recommendation to you would be to set ONE GOAL - yes, one little goal - in the marriage department this year.

 So, will you join me?
-Will you join the "one measly, awesome, little goal club"?
+Will you join the one little goal club?

 You rock.
 I knew you would join me.
 Too hard to turn down, right?

 Shake my hand.
 Way to be.